From many-body quantum dynamics to the Hartree-Fock and Vlasov equations with singular potentials: Existence of the Auxiliary Dynamics

 where the first integral term is controlled by $\Nrm{\rho}{L^\infty}^\frac{1}{2}+\Nrm{\rho}{L^1}^\frac{1}{2}$.
 The case when $0<a<1$ is similar, except that when $a\leq 1/2$, we need to estimate the last quantity with moments in $x$.
 Thus, it follows that

 which completes the proof. \end{proof}

-{\bf Acknowledgments.} J.C. was supported by the NSF through the RTG grant DMS- RTG 184031.
+{\bf Acknowledgments.} J.C. was supported by the NSF through the RTG grant DMS-RTG 184031.
+L.L. has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement No 865711).
 C.S. acknowledges the support of the Swiss National Science Foundation through the Eccellenza project PCEFP2\_181153 and of the NCCR SwissMAP.